joshuamhtsang/gophers_calc_pi/README.md

 Golang to compute the value of Pi

 # Module setup
-This is my first golang project, so more details that usual.
+This is my first golang project, so more details than usual.

 Since workspace and setting `GOPATH` will be deprecated in Go 1.17, I will use `go mod` to create a 'go.mod' file:
 ```